|

 My Homelab Setup

-business and my wife's business.
+run my home-based business and my wife's business.

-- My daily desktop computer
+- My daily desktop computer (custom built)

 - 16 virtual machines (each with different operating systems)

-- A full security camera system
+- A full Eufy security camera system

-- A Plex media server for streaming
+- A Plex media server with hundreds of movies for household streaming

-- Smart TV's with Roku devices
+- Multiple Smart TV's with Roku devices

 - Ooma VOIP telephone system